 Read our 2016 Report Card for Hartzler.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hartzler is shown as a purple triangle. (analysis methodology)
+Hartzler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Ratings from Advocacy Organizations

 Hartzler was the primary sponsor of 1 bill that was enacted:

 - H.R.
 1117: To require the Administrator of the Federal Emergency Management Agency to submit a report regarding certain plans regarding assistance to applicants and grantees during the response to an ...

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Hartzler sponsors bills primarily in these issue areas:

 Some of Hartzler’s most recently sponsored bills include...

 - H.R.
 4298: CRP Grazing Flexibility Act